UofTPsychProg-fall-2019/BootCampIntro/README.md

 # BootCampIntro
- A toy repository for learning github
+ A toy repository for learning the basics of github